lucasstark/acf-fancy-repeater-field/README.md

 This field adds an option to repeater fields to show in "Fancy Format".
 When selected each repeater item will be displayed in a collapsed group, similar to how you edit field groups themselves.

 Any time you have a repeater with many items, or many fields this will help reduce the overall length of the post editing screen.

+How to use
+Download and activate the plugin.
+When managing field groups you will see a new setting field for the repeater called "Fancy Repeater".
+Select Yes to enable the fancy repeater user interface.
+The first field in your repeater fields will be used as the title shown when the repeater section is collapsed